 - Complete Perkins Loan Exit Counseling

 - Complete Nursing Loan Exit Counseling

 - Senior Week - check your email for details about events from the Senior Class

 All graduating students must be deemed academically eligible to participate in Commencement by first submitting the Graduation Application.
 The Registrar’s Office will review the application to determine eligibility.
 As the deadline to participate in the May 2016 Commencement Ceremony was December 1, 2015, students who have not completed this application must do so immediately.

 The Graduation Application is located on MyCedarCrest on the Registrar’s tab.

 Commencement Attendance Form

-This form is the mandatory RSVP for Baccalaureate and Commencement.
+This is the mandatory form to confirm your attendance for Baccalaureate and Commencement.

-If you do not RSVP, you will NOT be able to walk in Commencement!
+If you do not RSVP before the deadline, you will NOT be guarenteed 6 tickets!